Why Are TRASH and VOID Distinct In Ren-C?

 But what about ~void~ antiforms?
 Were those also things that had to be overwritten?
 It wasn't clear.

-Basically, with VOID as a stable antiform it wound up creating the very combinatoric questions one might be concerned about from having "too many types".
+Basically, with HEAVY VOID as a stable antiform wound up creating the very combinatoric questions one might be concerned about from having "too many types".
 Though it was different in name, its fundamental properties weren't different enough to make decisions flow obviously about how its handling should be different from TRASH or NULL.

-etc. This pulled everything together, and the clarification in how decisions are able to flow now is rather mind-blowing.
+This pulled everything together, and the clarification in how decisions are able to flow now is rather mind-blowing.